CrimeS/SMF-HS4SMF/readme.txt

-o + Moved HS language strings to language file from js files o + Moved hs4smf language strings to own file instead of modifications.language o + Added option to count highslide views in a message as a gallery view o + Added license BSD 2 clause o !
+o + Moved HS language strings to language file from js files o + Moved hs4smf language strings to own file instead of modifications.language o + Added option to count highslide views in a message as a gallery view o + Added open license o !
 Fixed error with captionOverlay opacity o !
 Small updates to options panel layout o !
 Some code cleanup, needs more :X